 5 EE electives credits could be between 15 – 20 (3+1/0)

 6 Seminar course on advanced topics in Electrical Engineering – CR/NCR based

-Electives are offered from the following three streams.
+Electives are offered from the following four domains.
 Students may optionally specialize by taking appropriate elective courses in consultation with their academic advisor.
 In the Junior year, a seminar course on advance topics in Electrical Engineering is offered for exposing students to a diverse set of specializations within EE.

 - Electronics and Embedded Systems

 Modern electronics are ubiquitous in consumer, industrial, automotive, medical, commercial, and military applications.
 The percentage of electronics in traditionally mechanical systems, such as automobiles, has steadily increased to more than 30% and is expected to increase further.
 This trend of ‘electronification’ of society, coupled with the availability of inexpensive but powerful embedded systems, opens up a huge valley of opportunities for well-trained electronic engineers and entrepreneurs.

 - Power and Energy Systems

 Ready availability of electrical power at a reasonable price is essential for the economic development of a country.
 In order to come out of the current energy crisis, Pakistan needs to launch more power generation projects, upgrade its transmission network, and modernize the distribution system in order to reduce distribution losses.
 All this will be done by electrical engineers who specialize in power systems.